ricardomotoyama/VIOLENCE_SAO_PAULO/README.md

 The data analysis will present some patterns about where these kinds of crimes happens and how frequently.

-I did some video about this study and you can see it on YouTube: https://www.youtube.com/watch?v=ogUV8-uv-LE
+I made a video about this study and you can see it on YouTube: https://www.youtube.com/watch?v=ogUV8-uv-LE

 All datasets are in zip file and the geojson file is available too.